Conjugacy languages in virtual graph products: Conjugacy geodesics in virtual graph products

 \begin{rmk} \cref{thm:ConjGeo Regular} also holds for RACGs with analogous proof. \end{rmk} One observation we make here is that the crucial step in the proof of \cref{prop:conj and cyc} comes from \cref{form:inversions}.
 One might ask if \cref{prop:conj and cyc} holds for other types of length preserving automorphisms, such as graph automorphisms.
-The next example illustrates how this is not the case. \begin{exmp} Recall \cref{exmp: line order 2 auto} and consider the geodesic word $w = c^{-1}aac$. \\ Then $w \in \mathsf{CycGeo}_{\psi}(\RAAG, X)$ since all $\psi$-cyclic permutations of $w$ are geodesic:
+The next example illustrates how this is not the case. \begin{exmp} Recall \cref{exmp: line order 2 auto} and consider the geodesic word $w = c^{-1}aac$.
+Then $w \in \mathsf{CycGeo}_{\psi}(\RAAG, X)$ since all $\psi$-cyclic permutations of $w$ are geodesic.
+However $w \not \in \mathsf{ConjGeo}_{\psi}(\RAAG, X)$, since there exists a sequence of $\psi$-cyclic shifts, commutation relations and free reduction to $w' = aa$, which is shorter than $w$. \end{exmp}